MarichkaS/Plagiarism_detection_texts/README.md

-# Plagiarism detection system for texts
+# Plagiarism detection system for texts using minhash
 Task from MMDS course.